-Acetyl-L-carnitine is a chemical compound naturally produced in the brain, kidneys and liver.
+Acetyl-L-carnitine is a chemical compound naturally produced in the kidneys and liver.
 Acetyl-L-carnitine plays an important role in reducing oxidative stress, and it's believed to be involved in nerve cell function and regeneration.

-A few clinical trials have tested the treatment effect of acetyl-L-carnitine, given either as oral supplements or intravenously.
-In these studies, people with diabetic neuropathy had reduced pain, improvements in other sensory problems and improvements in nerve function tests.
+A few clinical trials have tested the treatment effect of acetyl-L-carnitine.
+In these studies, people with diabetic neuropathy had reduced pain, improvements in other sensory problems and improvements in nerve function tests, though these benefits need to be confirmed in additional studies.
 Some of these studies suggest that the treatment effect is greater when started early in the course of the disease.

 Acetyl-L-carnitine supplements are generally considered safe when taken as directed.
 Side effects may include nausea, vomiting or agitation.

 Don't use acetyl-L-carnitine if you use warfarin (Coumadin, Jantoven), a blood-thinning medication, because the combination increases warfarin's effect and potentially the risk of bleeding.
 The use of acetyl-L-carnitine may worsen symptoms in people with hypothyroidism or who have a history of seizures.